 In 2012, Rev. Bartley was elected District Superintendent of Northwest Indiana Nazarene District.
 Subsequently, the members of SBFN called Rev. Andy Lauer (2013 to present) to serve as their lead pastor.
 Under Pastor Andy’s leadership the church’s vision of Gathering, Preparing, and Sending Followers of Christ (G.P.S.) began guiding its mission.

 Times have changed tremendously in the century since the church was started, but one thing has remained the same: Throughout their history, the people of SBFN have sought to be obedient to the voice of God.
-We pray that the next 100 years will see this character continue in one unbroken string of faithfulness to the God who is always faithful to us.
+We pray that the next 100 years will see this character continue in one unbroken chain of faithfulness to the God who is always faithful to us.